MundoDele Spanish Grammar

 Spanish Pronouns: Subject, Object, Reflexive and More

 Learn the main types of Spanish pronouns and how they work in real sentences.
-This hub connects subject pronouns, personal pronouns, direct and indirect object pronouns, reflexive pronouns, prepositional pronouns, possessive pronouns, demonstrative pronouns, indefinite pronouns, interrogative pronouns and relative pronouns.
+This guide connects subject pronouns, personal pronouns, object pronouns, reflexive pronouns, prepositional pronouns, possessive pronouns, demonstrative pronouns, indefinite pronouns, interrogative pronouns and relative pronouns.

 Spanish pronouns replace or refer to people, things, possession, questions, relations and sentence objects.

 Spanish pronouns are essential because they affect verb endings, word order, meaning, formality and sentence flow.
-English often uses one pronoun form where Spanish uses several forms: I can become yo, me or ; you can become , vos, usted, te, ti, os or ustedes.
-This page gives the complete map before you study each detail page.
+English often uses one form where Spanish uses several: I can become yo, me or .
+You can become , vos, usted, te, ti, os or ustedes.

-Use this page as the central navigation page for Spanish pronouns.
+Use this page as a map of the Spanish pronoun system.
 Start with subject and personal pronouns, then move to object pronouns, reflexive pronouns and prepositional pronouns.
 After that, continue with possessive, demonstrative, indefinite, interrogative and relative pronouns.

 Start with person and subject.